-A fairly cosmopolitan Came-Here might have a country background.
+A fairly cosmopolitan Came-Here might still have a country background.
 Ralph Roe, for example, worked as an engineer in California but grew up on a farm in New York:

 We had about forty cows, one bull, two horses, one dog, and fourteen cats.
 They all had names except for the chickens and pigs.
 Mabel might get three scoops of grain, whereas Bertha would only deserve two.
 The grain looked and tasted like granola and had some drops of molasses in it (like honey in a granola bar).
 Of course, being vegetarians, their main courses were dried hay and whole cornstalks chopped up, which included the ears.

-Photographs of two people in Portrait of Floyd, Virginia were displayed most prominently in the Jacksonville Center–but these citizens are the most dissimilar.
+Photographs of two people in Portrait of Floyd, Virginia were displayed most prominently in the Jacksonville Center–but these citizens are seriously dissimilar.
 Both live in the Check area, but the bearded Arthur Conner (pictured below, 2012) crossed the Himalayas twice in the military, and he seems as authentic and complex as the bass fiddle grasped by the hands that fashioned it.
 In her portrait (not shown), River Roberts, almost eighty years younger, seems to be resting momentarily like a sprite who has been running around in many-laced high-tops.
-Contributing to the county’s modest ethnic variety, a number of hard-working people maintain a low profile and sometimes keep their nacionalidad to themselves.As for the county’s ethos, residents show a lot of kindness.
+Contributing to the county’s modest ethnic variety, a number of hard-working people maintain a low profile and sometimes keep their nacionalidad to themselves.As for the county’s ethos, it tends toward kindness.
 When I asked someone to give an example, she thought for several moments.
 “Gannon,” she replied.
 “People regularly give him rides.”
 This fellow took one-too-many rides in high school, has to walk with little cooperation from one side, and lives in the subsidized Pine Ridge Apartments.
-After his wreck, he benefited from counseling by Bill Gardner, subject of a later chapter: “Invaluable,” declared Gannon to me.
-One a 17-degree day we happened to meet outside Harvest Moon.
-He said, “People tell me, ‘Don’t be afraid to ask'”–i.e., for a lift.
-He glanced at his open coat, and on behalf of the town I immediately zipped it up and closed the snap at the top for good measure.
-Noticing that his right hand, which held a bag, was ungloved, I offered him mine.
-At the second offer he took it but declined the left glove–shortly before I noticed that his other hand was tucked in his pocket.
-In February of 2015 I would congratulate him on being named King of Mardi Gras, a celebration sponsored by Blue Mountain School as a fund-raiser.
-When I offered him a ride home from the grocery store, he said he already had one and quipped: “I don’t walk anymore: I’m king.”
+After his wreck, he benefited from counseling by Bill Gardner (Chapter 28).
+“Invaluable,” Gannon declared to me.

 Of the people that Marjory and I ended up associating with, only a minority went to church, for one reason or another–a major contrast with the typical From Heres.
 In a few cases, the marriage was split into believer and non-believer.
-I jokingly told a new arrival that the town was holding its breath to see which church he would favor.
+I told one new arrival that the town was holding its breath to see which church he would favor.
 With a good-natured laugh: “I hate to see people die of suffocation, because I’m a Jewish agnostic.”

 I had always wanted to try a pot-laced brownie and as a surprise received a large chocolate-chip cookie for my birthday.
-Of unknown potency, it contained an oil made from leaves.
+From an heirloom plant, of unknown efficacy, it contained an oil made from leaves.
 Remembering to Eat Local, I ended up rather dizzy and inclined to smile for twenty-four hours.
-This experience seemed to be a form of communion with the early alternative in-migrants, who had their ritual-recreational version of the Greeks’ holy basil.
+A business meeting at Black Water Loft went smoothly but perhaps a little strangely.
+This experience seemed to be a form of communion with the back-to-the-landers, who enjoye their ritual-recreational version of the Greeks’ holy basil.
 Forty years later, the law of the dominant culture still deemed marijuana a threat, and one seller spent nine months in jail at society’s expense.

-Socially there is no gated community.
-When one couple considered moving permanently to the area, I offered a note of caution.
+Socially there is no gated community except the ones that pen cattle.
+When one couple considered moving permanently to the area, I offered caution.
 “In your city you’re in the upper crust; there is no upper crust in Floyd.”
-The response was illuminating: “Floyd is classless.”
-To this assertion someone offered a different perspective: “There are various communities.”
+Their response was thought-provoking: “Floyd is classless.”
+On this question someone offered a different perspective: “There are various communities.”

 Of course there are the Confederate flaggers, as just about everywhere (even in Maine and outside Waremme, Belgium, from my observation).
 Farmers’ Supply keeps a few such banners in the tactful attic, but some folks display them by their trailers or on their trucks.
-One person converted the rear window of a large pickup into the colorful Confederate X with its ten white stars–unconcerned that the Dodge originated in DetroitIn Floyd County, residents vary greatly as to what they eat.
+One person converted the rear window of a large pickup into the Reb-X with its ten white stars–unconcerned that the Dodge originated in Detroit.
+Unknown is the degree of sympathy that these folks engender from other citizens.In Floyd County, residents vary greatly as to what they eat.
 At one extreme, people demand organic foods such as raw pepital, local beets, calendula flower, Medjool dates, and Nori sesame seeds, as well as sometimes-exotic grub like Sharwood’s Indian poppodums.
 (Non-edibles might include Waleda Sea Buckthorn body lotion and even Total Kidney Cleanse.)
-The white-breaders, by contrast, may keep a garden like the health-foodie, but at the grocery store they follow the recipe of the sociology textbook: whole milk, lots of meat, fatty and salty snacks, soda pop, not to forget cookies and Dew.
+The white-breaders, by contrast, may keep a garden like the health-foodie, but at the grocery store they follow the recipe of the sociology textbook for it would call their “cohort”: whole milk, lots of meat, fatty and salty snacks, soda pop, not to forget cookies and Dew.

-“Who will watch the home place?”
-(Although performed hauntingly by the acoustic quartet Windfall, it risks the waltzy-schmaltzy.)
-The answer for many derelict farmhouses in Floyd County is “raccoons.”
+“Who will watch the home place?” asks a song often performed by the acoustic quartet Windfall.
+(Lyrics by Laurie Lewis.)
+For many derelict farmhouses in Floyd County the answer is “raccoons.”
 More positively, El Tenador, a roller skating rink on Rt.
-221 that operated into at least 1980 was reincarnated as Phoenix Hardwoods. (“We had a big Halloween skating party there,” said Barbara Triplett; “I remember two years in a row dressing up and renting roller skates.”)
+221 that operated into at least 1980, was reincarnated as Phoenix Hardwoods. (“We had a big Halloween skating party there,” said Barbara Triplett; “I remember two years in a row dressing up and renting roller skates.”)
 In the Floyd Press an estate sale lists obsolete items to be auctioned off such as a horse-drawn wagon-frame, milk cans, and an apple-butter kettle & stirrer–not much there to repurpose.
 But after forty years, a former Christmas-tree farm declines into a motley woods and then becomes slated for restoration–a culling process powered by horses in a return to an ancient, salutary technique.